ludvigalden/abon/README.md

 ### `Abon.resolve`

-Returns a promise resolved by the next value set to the provided `Abon`.
+Returns a promise resolved by the next value set to the provided Abon.
 You can also pass a function accepting a listener and returning a created subscription, which will resolve the promise with the value that is passed to the listener.

 ```tsx
 import { Abon } from "abon";